ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

          - change the data path to `C:\Instrument\var\mysql`
          - choose "server machine" during configuration
          - leave TCP/IP enabled
+         - leave it configured as a windows service
       - You may need to re-boot after installing MySQL

 ## Install EPICS